-Inconsistencies when it comes to understanding the condition can cause migraines sufferers to feel isolated or, even worse, not get the care they need to start feeling better and regaining their quality of life.
-It’s time to debunk some of the most common myths circulating about what living with migraines is really like.
+Inconsistencies when it comes to understanding the condition can cause migraineurs to feel alone.
+Even worse, not get the care they need to start feeling better and regaining their quality of life.
+It’s time to debunk some of the most common myths circulating about the neurological condition.

 To the outside observer, it might seem like a migraine is simply a severe headache.
-However, the headache associated with a migraine episode is just one of many phases and symptoms that a person moves through.
-It is true that the headache phase of a migraine can be the most excruciating, but a migraine is comprised of many other symptoms, including:
+However, the headache is just one of the many phases and symptoms that a person moves through.
+It is true that the headache phase of a migraine can be the most excruciating.
+However, a migraine has many other symptoms, including:

 This myth can be an easy one to mistake for truth since migraines disproportionately affect women.
-Although approximately 85% of chronic migraine sufferers are women and three times as many women as men experience migraines as adults, men and even children most certainly do live with the condition.
-This myth is particularly dangerous since it can lead men away from a proper diagnosis or cause migraines to go undiagnosed entirely.
+Although approximately 85% of chronic migraineurs are women and three times as many women as men experience migraines as adults, men and even children most certainly do live with the condition.
+This myth is particularly dangerous since it can lead men away from a proper diagnosis or cause the condition to go undiagnosed entirely.
 Before puberty, boys actually experience migraines more frequently than girls.
-Half of migraine sufferers had their first episode before the age of 12 and migraines have even been reported in children as young as 18 months.
+Half of migraineurs had their first episode before the age of 12.
+Also, attacks occurred in children as young as 18 months.

 Migraines can have many triggers, and a big misunderstanding is that they can simply be eliminated so that a person can experience permanent relief.
 It is true that some migraine sufferers can identify certain foods or habits that act as triggers (I.e. having a glass of red wine or exposure to strong perfume).
 Some easy changes that migraine sufferers can make are identifying these potential triggers and doing their best to avoid or eliminate them.
 However, it’s not always that simple, as the majority of known migraine triggers are beyond any individual’s control.
 Migraines can be provoked by environmental factors such as bright sunlight, changes in humidity or barometric pressure, and thunderstorms.
 Foods can have hidden additives and changes in your daily schedule such as air travel can all be contributing factors that a migraine sufferer just needs to cope with.